hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

 outer list will be multi-element.
 This list would be passed to corresponding scan processor meta supplier, which supports partition pruning.

-[//]: # TODO:(Rephrase this paragraph, too complex and lack of abstractions.)

 **Currently, it is implemented only for IMap connector, where all expressions are supported.**

 For better imagination we prepared an example below.

 #### Successful case example

-Let's assume we have an IMap `map` with composite key {comp1, comp2, comp3} and applied partitioning strategy for `comp1` and `comp2`.
+Let's assume we have an IMap `map` with composite key `{comp1, comp2, comp3}` and applied attribute partitioning strategy with
+`comp1` and `comp2`.
 Let's have the following synthetic query, where filter matches the partitioning strategy:

 ```